Lighthouses of Equatorial Guinea

 a 3+1 pattern, every 20 s.
 35 m (115 ft) octagonal brick tower.
 Mike Fleming's

-photo is at right, another photo is available (halfway down the page), and Google has a satellite
+photo is at right, a 2013 photo and another photo (halfway down the page) are available, and Google has a satellite

 view.
 In recent years Punta Mbonda